OpenRefine/OpenRefine/docs/docs/manual/expressions.md

     *   <span class="menuItems">Add column based on this column</span>
     *   <span class="menuItems">Add column by fetching URLs</span>.

 In the expressions editor window you have the opportunity to select a supported language.
-The default is [GREL (General Refine Expression Language)](#grel-general-refine-expression-language); OpenRefine also comes with support for [Clojure](#clojure) and [Jython](#jython).
+The default is [GREL (General Refine Expression Language)](grel); OpenRefine also comes with support for [Clojure](jythonclojure#clojure) and [Jython](jythonclojure#jython).
 Extensions may offer support for more expressions languages.

 These languages have some syntax differences but support many of the same [variables](#variables).
 For example, the GREL expression `value.split(" ")[1]` would be written in Jython as `return value.split(" ")[1]`.

 This page is a general reference for available functions, variables, and syntax.
-For examples that use these expressions for common data tasks, look at the [Recipes section on the Wiki](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users#recipes-and-worked-examples).
+For examples that use these expressions for common data tasks, look at the [Recipes section on the wiki](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users#recipes-and-worked-examples).

 ## Expressions